pfalcon/pycopy/docs/library/uio.rst

     to *alloc_size* number of bytes.
 That means that writing that amount of bytes won't lead to reallocation of the buffer, and thus won't hit out-of-memory situation or lead to memory fragmentation.
-These constructors are a MicroPython extension and are recommended for usage only in special cases and in system-level libraries, not for end-user applications.
+These constructors are a Pycopy extension and are recommended for usage only in special cases and in system-level libraries, not for end-user applications.

     .. admonition:: Difference to CPython
         :class: attention

-        These constructors are a MicroPython extension.
+        These constructors are a Pycopy extension.